percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

      - At startup, no validation is performed.
 At runtime, all operations are permitted.
    * - PERMISSIVE
-     - At startup, no validation is perfromed.
+     - At startup, no validation is performed.
 At runtime, all operations are permitted, but a warning is logged when a |ctas| operation is performed.
    * - ENFORCING
      - At startup, no validation is performed.
 At runtime, any CTAS operation is